James Woods: Career

-1970s
+1969–1976: Broadway debut and early work

-Woods appeared in 36 plays before making his Broadway debut in 1970 at the Lyceum Theatre, in the first American production of Frank McMahon’s adaptation of Brendan Behan's Borstal Boy.
+Woods appeared in 36 plays before making his Broadway debut in the 1969 play The Penny Wars.
+The following year he acted in the first American production of Frank McMahon's adaptation of Brendan Behan's Borstal Boy (1970) at the Lyceum Theatre.
 He got the part by pretending he was British.
 He returned to Broadway the following year to portray David Darst in Daniel Berrigan's The Trial of the Catonsville Nine also at the Lyceum Theatre.
 In 1971, he played Bob Rettie in the American premiere of Michael Weller's Moonchildren at the Arena Stage in Washington, D.C.
-The following year the production moved to Broadway at the Royale Theatre where Woods starred alongside Edward Herrmann, and Christopher Guest.
+The following year the production moved to Broadway at the Royale Theatre where Woods starred alongside Edward Herrmann and Christopher Guest.
 In 1972, Woods won a Theatre World Award for his performance.
 He returned to Broadway in 1973 to portray Steven Cooper in the original production of Jean Kerr's Finishing Touches at the Plymouth Theatre.

 Woods has garnered a reputation as a prominent Hollywood character actor, having appeared in over 130 films and television series.
-By the early 1970s, he was getting small movie roles including his feature film debut in Elia Kazan's The Visitors and a spot as Barbra Streisand's boyfriend in The Way We Were.
+By the early 1970s, he was getting small movie roles including his feature film debut in Elia Kazan's The Visitors which debuted at the 1972 Cannes Film Festival.
+That same year he acted in the neo-noir crime film Hickey & Boggs (1972) starring Robert Culp and Bill Cosby.
+The following year he had a supporting turn as Barbra Streisand's college boyfriend before she meets Robert Redford in the Sydney Pollack directed romance drama The Way We Were (1973).
+He continued to act in films such as the crime drama The Gambler (1974) starring James Caan, the neo-noir Night Moves (1975) with Gene Hackman and the comedy Alex & the Gypsy (1976) with Jack Lemmon.
+He acted in the Robert Aldrich directed comedy-drama The Choirboys (1977) alongside Charles Durning, Louis Gossett Jr., Randy Quaid and Burt Young.

-In 1978, Woods played the husband of Meryl Streep in the critically acclaimed four episode miniseries Holocaust.
-The series focuses the story of a Jewish family's struggle to survive Nazi Germany's campaign of genocide against the Jewish people.
-The series also starred Michael Moriarty and Rosemary Harris.
-Holocaust won the Outstanding Limited Series as well as seven other Primetime Emmy Awards.

-In 1979, Woods starred in The Onion Field as murderer Gregory Powell.
-He received good reviews for his performance, and was nominated for Best Actor awards from the Golden Globes, the National Society of Film Critics, and the New York Film Critics Circle Association.

-1980s